Uberspace/lab/source/guide_ethercalc.rst

 Finishing installation
 ======================

-Your done.
+You're done.
 Point your Browser to your installation URL ``https://isabell.uber.space`` and start collaborating in your shiny new EtherCalc!

-Generating a new Spreadsheet by pointing to the URL ``https://isabell.uber.space/_new``.
+To get started, create a new Spreadsheet by visiting the URL ``https://isabell.uber.space/_new``.

 Update